 There was also less travel during the pandemic as workers and students were able to study and work remotely within the restrictions of broadband accessibility.
 However, as Arizona and the nation emerged from the pandemic, the need for safe and reliable transportation will continue to grow.
 Transportation is also deeply connected to the response to sustainability challenges.
 Both policy and infrastructure need to reflect these changing priorities.

 In response to the pandemic and subsequent issues, the federal government invested in transportation-related activities and digital infrastructure at nearly unprecedented levels.
-Funds distributed through federal COVID-19 relief efforts distributed by the American Public Transportation Association provided initial support for broadband and connectivity deployment.
+Funds distributed through federal COVID-19 relief efforts distributed by the American Rescue Plan Act (ARPA) and Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provided initial support for broadband and connectivity deployment.
 The Infrastructure and Jobs Act (IIJA) then provided funding not only for traditional transportation projects but for mobility technology such as EV charging and substantial improvements in broadband and connectivity.
-A new emphasis on serving underserved communities, including rural areas, runs throughout the legislation.
+A new emphasis on serving unserved and underserved communities, including rural areas, runs throughout the legislation.

 Arizona is expected to receive up to $200 million per year through FY2026 in highway funding from this legislation.
 Additional federal grant money is available for major projects, bridges, safety project and tribal transportation funds.
 In addition, the Arizona Department of Transportation (ADOT) has used federal funds to complete a plan under the National Electric Vehicle Initiative for EV charging development.
 The agency will receive additional funds in late 2022 for deployment and installation of charging facilities.
 ACA has taken a leadership role in broadband development in collaboration with ADOT, allowing additional use of transportation right of way for fiber and small-cell wireless installation.
 ACA is expected to be able to draw down an additional $5 million for continuing broadband efforts.